Are you suffering from re-occurring red ‘mitemares’?!

-Red mite are general more active during the warmer months, though with our climate ever changing it becomes harder to say in which months to concentrate the anti-red mite measures.
-Starting no later than April I would recommend after each clean out (generally once a week), a thorough spraying with an anti-red mite proprietary liquid.
+Red mites are generally more active during the warmer months, though with our climate ever-changing it becomes harder to say in which months to concentrate the anti-red mite measures.
+Starting no later than April I would recommend after each cleanout (generally once a week), a thorough spraying with an anti-red mite proprietary liquid.
 Our recommended product being Poultry Shield, we've used it for many years and trust it to do the job.
 It doesn't contain poisons and can even be used in organic production systems.
 It is bio-degradable and has a low odour.
 It is important to concentrate efforts on perching rails (especially support sockets), nesting boxes and all corners (not forgetting the rest of the indoor accommodation!)
 It is essential that you use enough liquid to penetrate all the cracks and crevices.
 I tell the lads here, that if it’s not dripping out the bottom, then they haven’t used enough!
 (It really isn't the area to make a saving on).

 Please take note, if you like to use a jet wash to wash out your poultry house, often employed by people to ‘blast the little blighters out’, then that’s fine, BUT, not before thoroughly applying the Poultry Shield (or other) and allowing to soak for an hour or so.
 If one jet washes first, then most of the red mite are just washed out of the poultry house and the majority climb back aboard later once ‘the dust has settled!’

-My favoured alternatives are either bonfire (though I'm aware this is not possible in many areas), or removal from the property.
+My favored alternatives are either bonfire (though I'm aware this is not possible in many areas), or removal from the property.

 Apply anti-red mite powder